The-Wishlist-Co/getting-started/docs/article.md

 **Purchase and delete option:** The Wishlist offers an optional setting for retailers called 'Purchase and Delete'.
 If this is set TRUE, then Shopify will automatically delete an item from the customer's wishlist when it is purchased.
 If it is false, the item will remain in the customer's wishlist even if it is purchased.
 Developers using the Rest APIs can also leverage this flag to build similar behaviour in their websites.

 **Added from cart:** For abandoned carts, you have the option to add all items to a wishlist.
-The Wishlist provides a flag at wishlist item level ```addedFromCart``` for developers to record which items have been automatically added to The Wishlist.
+The Wishlist provides a flag at wishlist item level ```addedFromCart``` for developers to record which items have been automatically added to The Wishlist from the abandoned cart.

-**Pre-release item:** This Wishlist item flag is for retailers have pre-release items or collections.
+**Pre-release item:** This Wishlist item flag is for retailers have pre-release items or collections (e.g. "Coming Soon").
 Often retailers make these items available to VIP customers only, accessible from a special URL.
-The Wishlist allows items to be flagged as "pre-release" when added to The Wishlist, so developers can identify these items in the future.
+The Wishlist allows items to be flagged as "pre-release" when added to The Wishlist, so that the retailer can identify these items and send on-demand notifications to customers

+**Notify Me:** This Wishlist item flag is available to developers for retailers to track restocked items.
+Similar to the 'preRelease" flag, this flag is for retailers to identify items that customers are waiting to arrive back-in-stock.
+Unlike the automatic notification, which monitors stock levels and will trigger an alert if a base stock threshold is exceeded, this flag is used by retailers for on-demand notifications.
+Retailers can search for customers with

 ## Extended attribute model ##
 The Wishlist gives developers the power to load additional unique attributes onto our standard entities, for their custom needs.
 These are **extended attributes** and are defined as key-value pairs.